- You can transfer a single line or several.

-- You’ll get a prorated bill for the time the service was active in your name.
+- You’ll get a bill with partial-month, or prorated, charges for the time the service was active in your name.

 - Your agreement and features may change, depending on your original account agreement.
 For example, if you have multiple lines, but only one remains after you transfer billing responsibility, you may need to select a new agreement.

 If you have combined billing, be sure to separate your services before you transfer responsibility for some or all of your services to a new owner.

 - You can recombine the accounts by contacting us after two bill periods pass.
 You'll get separate bills until then.

 - The new account owner can’t reestablish a grandfathered combined bundle.